 The Japanese purchased at least 44 of these guns, which gave them twenty spare barrels.

 Mikasa had these guns replaced with the more powerful 12"/45 (30.5 cm) when she was rebuilt following the Russo-Japanese War.

 Redesignated as 41st Year Type on 25 December 1908.
 Redesignated in centimeters on 5 October 1917.

 Japanese pre-dreadnought Asahi

 12"/40 (30.5 cm) turret on Asashi

-When the battleship Mikasa was retired in 1926, the Mikasa Preservation Association was formed to preserve her as a memorial ship.
-Admiral Togo was still alive at that time and is apparently the author of this poem.
+When Mikasa was retired in 1926, the Mikasa Preservation Association was formed to preserve her as a memorial ship.
+Admiral Togo was still alive at that time and is believed to be the author of this poem.
 The association was disbanded at the end of World War II but reformed in 1958.

 My thanks to Dennis Khong and Eddie Khoo for translating this inscription.

 Museum at the Yasukuni Shrine in Tokyo, Japan

 See Pr 13